-Even though Slovenia is a small country, it has a lot of traditional foods, that differ greatly from one another.
+As a small country, Slovenia has a lot of traditional foods, that differ greatly from one another.
 You can buy Slovenian food and home-made products in a market place and in specialised stores.
-Such as, quality cheeses and dairy products, cured meat products, excellent wines, and honey, where Slovenia has one of the most rich beekeeping traditions in the world, producing truly the best quality honey.
+Such as, top quality cheeses and dairy products, cured meat products, excellent wines, and honey.
+As Slovenia has one of the most rich beekeeping traditions in the world, producing truly the best quality honey.

 1. Kranjska Klobasa (Carniolan sausage)

 (Alpine Slovenia, Gorenjska)

-Potica is a cake made of dough, filled with various fillings, and is the most typical Slovenian dessert.
-We know more than 80 different types of fillings, from which tarragon (»pehtranova«), walnut, cracknels (»ocvirki«) and poppy are the most famous.
+Potica is the most typical Slovenian dessert made of dough and filled with various fillings.
+We know more than 80 different types of fillings, from which tarragon (»pehtranova«), walnut, cracknels (»ocvirki«) and poppy seeds are most famous.

 3. Prekmurska gibanica (Prekmurian Layer Cake)

 Prekmurian layer cake is a juicy dessert, stuffed with poppy seeds, cottage cheese, walnuts and apples.
 The funny literal translation of this Slovenian food is actually “Over-Mura Moving Cake” but the popular translation is just Prekmurian Layer Cake.
 It is also protected by the “Recognised trademark of traditional reputation”, so it can only be manufactured under this name after the original recipe.

 (Pannonia Slovenia, area of Prekmurje)

 4. Kraški Pršut (the Karst Prosciutto)

-Another very famous Slovenian food is Karst Prosciutto.
+Another very famous Slovenian food is the Karst Prosciutto.
 Prosciutto is a top product of the centuries-old tradition of salting and drying meat on the Karst bora.
-It is on the air-dried pork thigh, with which a glass of Teran or red Karst wine go the best.
+It is on the air-dried pork thigh, that goes well with a glass of Teran or red Karst.

 (Slovenia’s sea side, area of Karst)

-Štruklji is a traditional Slovenian food made from a dough with a variety of fillings, which can be eaten as an individual dish or a side dish.
-They can be prepared from different types of dough, baked or cooked, sweet or salty.
-The best known Štruklji are cottage cheese, tarragon (»pehtranovi«), walnut, apple and poppy.
+Štruklji is another traditional Slovenian food made from a dough and filled with variety of fillings.
+They can be eaten as an individual dish or a side dish.
+They can be prepared from different types of dough, baked or cooked, salty or sweet.
+The best known Štruklji are made of cottage cheese, tarragon (»pehtranovi«), walnuts, apple or poppy seeds.